ethandavies8/ethandavies8/README.md

 2048 Game: This is the game 2048 recreated as a windows application, it was a fairly popular 2012 app.

-LeetCode: This has my solutions to various leetcode problems.
-Note that this was mostly done prior to taking Algorithms and I now know how to solve problems using concepts like Dynamic Programming and Greedy Algorithms
+LeetCode: This has my solutions to various leetcode problems over several years.

 I have experience working with HTML/CSS, JavaScript, C#, C++, Python, Java, and databases.